hubmapconsortium/ingest-validation-tools/docs/maldiims/README.md

 ## Level 2

 ### `acquisition_instrument_vendor`
 An acquisition instrument is the device that contains the signal detection hardware and signal processing software.
-Assays generate signals such as light of various intensities or color or signals representing the molecular mass
+Assays generate signals such as light of various intensities or color or signals representing the molecular mass.

 | constraint | value |
 | --- | --- |